Experimental Demonstration of a Decentralized Electromagnetic Formation Flying Control Using Alternating Magnetic Field Forces: Experimental Results and Discussion

 \begin{experiment}\rm This experiment demonstrates multiple maneuvers in succession.
 The satellites start at a relative distance of approximately 0.50~m.
 The initial objective is to reach a desired relative distance $|d_{ij}|=0.4$~m.
-Next, the desired relative position is switched to $0.5$~m at $t=60$~s. \Cref{fig:cl_multiset_2} shows that $|\hat{r}_{ij}|$ settles to $|d_{ij}|=0.40$~m at approximately 35~s, and $|\hat{r}_{ij}|$ settles to $|d_{ij}|=0.50$~m by approximately 90~s, which demonstrates that the satellites can achieve multiple formation maneuvers. \Cref{fig:cl_multiset_sim_2} shows the simulation results, which qualitatively matches the experimental results in \Cref{fig:cl_multiset_2}. \exampletriangle
+Next, the desired relative position is switched to $0.5$~m at $t=60$~s. \Cref{fig:cl_multiset_2} shows that $|\hat{r}_{ij}|$ settles to $|d_{ij}|=0.40$~m at approximately 35~s, and $|\hat{r}_{ij}|$ settles to $|d_{ij}|=0.50$~m by approximately 90~s, which demonstrates that the satellites can achieve multiple formation maneuvers.